bhansa/blog/content/blog/creating-drafts-in-gatsby-blog/index.md

 ---
-title: Creating draft blog post in Gatsby
+title: Drafting blog posts in Gatsby
 date: "2020-09-21"
 description: "In this blog post I will talk about a simple way of creating draft blog post in your gatsby site"
 ---